Velké Bílovice: Geography

 Velké Bílovice is located about 9 km north of Břeclav and 45 km southeast of Brno.
 The southern half of the municipal territory with the town proper lies in the Lower Morava Valley.
-The northern half lies in the Kyjov Hills and includes the highest point of Velké Bílovice, the Zimarky hill (also called Hradištěk) at 264 m above sea level.
+The northern half lies in the Kyjov Hills and includes the highest point of Velké Bílovice, the hill Zímarky at 264 m above sea level.

 The Prušánka Stream flows through the municipal territory.
 There are two fishponds: Velký Bílovec and Šísary.

 History

 The first written record of Velké Bílovice comes from 1306 but the area was settled much earlier.
-Houses of Liechtenstein and Zierotin were the most important owners in the history of Velké Bílovice.
+The noble families of Liechtenstein and Zierotin were the most important owners in the history of Velké Bílovice.
 In the 16th century, group of Hutterites settled in the area, cultivated grapevine and built many large wine cellars.

 At the beginning of the 20th century, many citizens of Velké Bílovice migrated to Argentina, Canada and the United States.

 Velké Bílovice was promoted to a town in 2001.
 However, due to agriculture and wine growing, it still retains its village character.